alex/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

 After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
+Additionally, event listeners attached to various elements on the page can trigger JavaScript execution in response to user actions like clicks, scrolls, or keyboard inputs.

-Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage.
-Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage due to decreasing support and security concerns associated with these technologies.
+However, modern web applications often rely on JavaScript frameworks like React, Angular, or Vue.js to dynamically update the user interface and manage application state.

+Scripts executed at this stage can cause additional network requests to be performed, fetching data from servers or APIs to update the content of the page dynamically.
+These requests might include fetching new data for live feeds, refreshing advertisements, or retrieving user-specific information.
+Moreover, JavaScript can manipulate the Document Object Model (DOM) of the page, dynamically altering its structure or content.
+Such modifications may trigger another round of page rendering and painting as the browser recalculates the layout and updates the visual representation of the page accordingly.

+Furthermore, JavaScript execution can involve asynchronous operations such as timers, AJAX requests, or Promises, which allow for non-blocking behavior and efficient handling of tasks like data fetching or animations without freezing the user interface.
+As a result, JavaScript plays a crucial role in enhancing the interactivity, responsiveness, and functionality of modern web applications.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html